Coronavirus (COVID-19): Payment Relief for Student Loan Borrowers

 - Some student loans will be cancelled if you have to withdraw.

-- You should get notified about these changes.
+- You should have already gotten notice of these changes.

 - I have a Perkins loan, private loan, or FFEL loan that is not held by the Department of Education.